 Post-graduate study in vision, learning, and vision therapy enables Dr. Myers to provide services which are unique in this geographical region.
 Learning-related vision problems often cause frustration with school and homework.
 Left unchecked, a learning-related vision problem may rob a child of the bright future associated with success in school and higher education.
 Dr. Myers has assembled caring staff and state-of-the-art technology for the diagnosis and treatment of learning-related vision problems in northcentral PA.

-Dr. Myers is the father of two young daughters and a baby boy who keep mom and dad very busy.
-As well as a proud mother, Jennifer is a physician assistant in emergency medicine.
-Dr. Myers is active in the community as a member of the vestry at St. James Episcopal Church in Muncy and as a member of the Zoning Hearing Board of Muncy.
-He is a member of the American Optometric Association and an associate member of the College of Optometrists in Vision Development.
+Dr. Myers is the father of three young children who keep mom and dad very busy.
+Dr. Myers is active in the community as a member of St. James Episcopal Church and the Muncy Lions Club.
+He serves on the Zoning Hearing Board of Muncy and is a member of the American Optometric Association and the College of Optometrists in Vision Development.

-Shelley Wood is our Vision Therapy Coordinator.
-She ensures that the doctor's individual program of care for each child or adult is completed to the doctor's specifications.
-As a vision therapist she especially enjoys working with children, and it is obvious that children enjoy working with her.
-Shelley completed the B.A. degree in social work at Mansfield Univeristy.
-Her passion for helping children is evident in her previous seven years of work in child and adoption services in Tioga County.
-She joined the Vision & Learning Center for the opportunity to help children on a one-on-one basis.
-Additionally, Shelley coordinates services with occupational therapists and other professionals, and she delivers seminars to educators.
-Shelley is Dr. Myers' sister.
+As Therapy Coordinator, Shelley ensures that the doctor's individual program of care for each child or adult is completed to the doctor's specifications.
+Shelley completed the B.A. degree in social work at Mansfield University.
+Her passion for helping children is evident in her previous seven years of work in child and adoption services.
+Shelley joined the Vision & Learning Center for the opportunity to help children on a one-on-one basis.
+After completion of extensive training in vision therapy, Shelley coordinates services in the office and delivers seminars to educators.

 Karen is our Patient Care Coordinator.
 She has over 23 years of experience in the field of eye care.
 Karen is a knowledgeable and careful listener who helps the doctor with patient history information.
 She is frequently the first person to greet you at the office.
 As well as answering questions about in-office workshops and patient evaluations, Karen can speak personally about our services because her granddaughter recently graduated from vision therapy.